viamrobotics/docs/docs/tutorials/projects/bedtime-songs-bot.md

 cost: "0"
 ---

-## Author's Note
+{{< alert title="Creator's note" color="note" >}}

-**"When I started at Viam, Eliot Horowitz told me the best way to test the product is to try to automate something I do in my life with a robot.
+"When I started at Viam, Eliot Horowitz told me the best way to test the product is to try to automate something I do in my life with a robot.
 As a parent of a 3-year-old and a 1-year-old, I am often presented with a toy and asked to sing a song about it.
-When I was testing out Viam's ML Model service, I came up with the idea of using machine learning to make my computer do this simple task for my kids when I'm not around."**
+When I was testing out Viam's ML Model service, I came up with the idea of using machine learning to make my computer do this simple task for my kids when I'm not around."

-- Tess, Engineering Director at Viam
+<p style="text-align: right;">Tess, Engineering Director</p>
+{{< /alert >}}

 Follow this tutorial to train a machine learning model to make your own "bedtime songs bot" out of a personal computer.